 Paid Family Medical Leave

-Paid family medical leave has become an increasingly important issue in the United States as more and more people are seeking time off from work to care for themselves or a loved one.
-In recent years, a number of states have taken action to address this issue, and Massachusetts is one of them.
-In 2018, Massachusetts became the seventh state in the country to offer paid family medical leave, providing workers with a range of benefits to support them when they need it most.
+Paid family medical leave has become an increasingly important issue in the United States as more people seek time off from work to care for themselves or a loved one.
+In recent years, a number of states have acted to address this issue, and Massachusetts is one of them.
+In 2018, Massachusetts became the seventh state to offer paid family and medical leave, providing workers with a range of benefits when they need them most.

-The Massachusetts Paid Family and Medical Leave law (PFML) went into effect on January 1, 2021, and provides eligible workers with up to 26 weeks of paid leave for a range of reasons, including:
+The Massachusetts Paid Family and Medical Leave law (PFML) went into effect on January 1, 2021.
+It gives eligible workers up to 26 weeks of paid leave for several reasons, including:

 • Personal medical leave, to care for an employee’s own serious health condition